History of Canada's First Nations to 1830 (Revision 5)

 HIST 368 has a Challenge for Credit option.

 The course begins by tracing developments in the Americas before the arrival of the Europeans.
-Issues explored here include the diversity among and the elements common to First Nations societies; the religious beliefs of the first peoples; gender roles; relations among First Nations; and the causes of change in the organization of these societies over time.
+Issues explored here include the diversity among and the elements common to First Nations societies, the religious beliefs of the first peoples, gender roles, relations among First Nations, and the causes of change in the organization of these societies over time.
 The course then traces the patterns of European-First Nations relations during the first three hundred years of continuous European involvement in the Americas.
 It also examines the impact of dealings with the Europeans on the social structure of various First Nations.

-- Unit 1: Canada in the First Nations Period
+- Unit 1: Indigenous Canada

 - Unit 2: Enter Europeans

-To receive credit for HIST 368/INST 368, you must successfully complete the two written assignments and the final exam, achieve a mark of at least 50 percent on the final examination, and obtain a course composite grade of at least “D” (50 percent).
+To receive credit for HIST 368, you must successfully complete the two written assignments and the final exam, achieve a mark of at least 50 percent on the final examination, and obtain a course composite grade of at least “D” (50 percent).
 The weighting of the course assignments is as follows:

 The final examination for this course must be taken online with an AU approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
 For a list of invigilators who can accommodate online exams, visit the Exam Invigilation Network.